 Research suggests that boric acid is as effective as traditional antifungal medications in treating yeast infections.
 In some cases, it may be more effective than standard first-line treatment, especially when an atypical Candida species is at play

 The CDC guidelines recommend 600 mg of boric acid in a gelatin capsule administered vaginally once daily for three weeks for recurrent yeast infections not caused by C. albicans.
-However, there needs to be more research on the effectiveness of boric acid on all types of Candida.
+Products like Evvy’s Pure Boric Acid Suppositories are designed to deliver this recommended dose with precision, making them a reliable option for addressing persistent symptoms.

 At-home treatments for yeast infections